ETH-NEXUS/gExcite_pipeline/config/README.md

 sampleB   HashingFileB    SeqRunNameB     15000           featureReferenceFileB
 ```

+With one line per set of samples

+- `sample` contains the sample identifier that is used throughout the pipeline
-- HashingStatus_x corresponds to a File containing the necessary information (see [HashingFile](#hashingfile)).
+- `HashingFile` contains the full path to the comma separated text file containing the hashtag barcodes and their assignment to individual sample names (see [HashingFile](#hashingfile)).
-- SeqName_ADT_x corresponds to the sequencing sample name of the ADT sample for set 'x', as this parameter is only required for the CellRanger run of ADT data.
-It can be retrieved from the fastqs file names as follows:
+- `SeqRunName` corresponds to the sequencing sample name of the ADT sample; this parameter is only required for the Cellranger run of ADT data.
+It can be retrieved from the FASTQ file names as follows:

 ```
-[SequencingName_ADT_x]_S[Number]_L00[Lane Number]_[Read Type]_001.fastq.gz
+[SeqRunName]_S[Number]_L00[Lane Number]_[Read Type]_001.fastq.gz
 ```

 Where Read Type is one of: I1, R1, R2.

-- nTargetCells corresponds to the number of targeted cells for the sample.
-This parameter usually has to be specified for hashing experiments.
+- `nTargetCells` corresponds to the number of targeted cells for the sample.
-- featureReferenceFile corresponds to the ADT feature reference file for sample set 'x'.
-For further information please consult the cellranger tool documentation.
+- `featureReferenceFile` corresponds to the ADT feature reference file for the sample set.
+For further information please consult the Cellranger tool documentation.

-When parameters in the third and fourth column do not need to be provided, "." can be used instead.

 ## HashingFile

 In case of hashed samples, the hashtag barcodes, the hashtag names, and the corresponding sample names must be associated with the sample set.
 To do so, we need a comma-separated file with the following structure:

 ```
-Barcode1,TagName1,SampleA
-Barcode2,TagName2,SampleB
+Barcode1,TagName1,sampleA
+Barcode2,TagName2,sampleB
 ```

 ##  featureReferenceFile

 The "featureReferenceFile" is a comma-separated text file describing all ADT antibodies used in the experiment at hand.
-For further information please consult the cellranger tool [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#feature-ref).
+For further information please consult the Cellranger tool [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis#feature-ref).